-Stakeholder engagement is core to project interventions and will be the daily responsibility of project staff working at community level when facilitating the organization of groups and other activities.
+7. RESOURCES AND RESPONSIBILITIES FOR IMPLEMENTING STAKEHOLDER ENGAGEMENT ACTIVITIES project staff working at community level when facilitating the organization of groups and other activities.
 Therefore, all human resources mobilized by the project (MAFS, UNOPS and other implementing partners) will be primarily engaged in the process on an on-going basis.
-The project will recruit Accountability to Affected Populations (AAP) Officers for each of the project locations, dedicated to guiding the process of stakeholder engagement with groups such as women, IDPs/ returnees, minority groups.
+The project will recruit Accountability to Affected Populations (AAP) Officers for each of the project locations, dedicated to guiding the process of stakeholder engagement with groups such as women, IDPs/returnees, minority groups.
 The AAP Officers will be part of the UNOPS Safeguard team and will work closely with the Appeals Committees (ACs) and other GRM and project oversight structures.
 The costs for the AAP Officers will also be covered by the Project budget.
 Budgetary resources will be dedicated to the implementation of the SEP.
 While there will be an overall budget administered by the MAFS SPCU to monitor the SEP and other ESMF activities, UNOPS and IPs will have dedicated budget resources to implement the SEP as part of the integral project costs for each activity.